ValdiviaDev/RTS-balancing-research/docs/README.md

 </table>

-You can find and edit (if you download it) a table that utilizes this last method explained in this [thread](https://www.gamedev.net/forums/topic/685693-rts-unit-balance/?tab=comments#comment-5329035).
+***You can find and edit (if you download it) a table that utilizes this last method explained in this [thread](https://www.gamedev.net/forums/topic/685693-rts-unit-balance/?tab=comments#comment-5329035).
 The table has been done by the user of this forum named "HappyCoder".

-You can find an extensive explanation on the first part of this section, on how intransitive mechanics work and how to apply them to RTS and other types of games [here](https://gamebalanceconcepts.wordpress.com/2010/09/01/level-9-intransitive-mechanics/).

-////////////////////////////////////////
+This a really good table to use if you need to balance your units.***

+I've taken in account really tangible parameters of a unit, like its HP or DPS, but there are other more intangible parameters to consider when balancing units, like **speed** or **range**.
+One way of telling which range and speed a unit should have could be by commmon sense.
+For example, a more powerful unit in damage should be slower, or have less range; but you can also make some modifications to the formula I explained before.

+***You can find some more calculations about unit costs, taking in account these more abstract unit parameters in this [thread](http://zero-k.info/Forum/Thread/22670?page=1) of this [Zero-K forum](http://zero-k.info/Forum/).
+Calculations and graphics made by the user of the forum named "Brackman".***

+## Interpreting the probability calculations

-But it’s not always a good thing to have a game in perfect balance.
+It’s not always a good thing to have a game in perfect balance.
 A lot of unbalance makes a game frustrating and unfair, but a perfect balance makes a game stale.
 In the case of competitive games, this can turn off experienced players because of the stagnant nature the game has adopted, and also unexperienced players that can't addapt to the competitive, because of really grounded strategies, that they don’t let room for someone new to learn the basics.
 So when balancing units, it’s not the most effective to just make it perfectly balanced, but to try and see the importance of the unbalance in balanced games.

 So when a designer calculates the probabilities on how useful will be every unit or type of unit, they shoudn't attempt to make them perfecty equal, but to have them somewhat unbalanced to prevent the game from getting stale or monotonous.